 -

 Rent Skates: If you don't own skates, you can rent them at the rink.
 The rental skates are generally well-maintained and come in a variety of sizes.
-However, if you have your own skates, you'll likely be more comfortable using them.
+That said, if you have your own skates, you'll likely be more comfortable using them.

 -